-‘The Young And The Restless’ Spoilers Shocker: Summer Gets Dirt On Sally From Flo
+'The Young And The Restless' Spoilers Shocker: Summer Gets Dirt On Sally From Flo

-New The Young and the Restless reveals that Summer gets a meeting with Flo from The Bold and the Beautiful.
-The latter is all too willing to share all the dirty details on Sally’s departure from Los Angeles, which will leave her with plenty of damaging dirt on her would-be rival back in Genoa City.
+New The Young and the Restless spoilers reveal that Summer will get a meeting with Flo from The Bold and the Beautiful.
+The latter is all too willing to share all the dirty details on Sally's departure from Los Angeles, which will leave her with plenty of damaging dirt on her would-be rival back in Genoa City.
 Actress Hunter King recently teased the dramatic crossover storyline for her on-screen alter ego to Soap Opera Digest.

 When Summer met Wyatt (Darin Brooks), he refrained from telling her all the bad things about Sally (Courtney Hope) because he still cares for her even though their romantic relationship is over.
 However, when Wyatt's current girlfriend, Flo (Katrina Bowden), overhears the guest asking about Sally after the meeting at Spencer Publications, she's more than happy to spill the beans on her former rival.

-“Summer always suspected there was more to Sally than what meets the eye, so Summer is definitely feeling hopeful about this meeting.
-Summer isn’t afraid of Sally at all, but Summer feels it’s important to find out what Sally is capable of so that Summer will know exactly what she’s up against,” explained King.
+"Summer always suspected there was more to Sally than what meets the eye, so Summer is definitely feeling hopeful about this meeting.
+Summer isn't afraid of Sally at all, but Summer feels it's important to find out what Sally is capable of so that Summer will know exactly what she's up against," King explained.

 The pair begin to talk briefly at the office.
-However, Flo feels concerned that Wyatt will overhear, so they make plans to meet up later for a meal.
+However, Flo feels concerned that Wyatt will overhear them, so they make plans to meet up later for a meal.

 Flo cannot believe that the redhead has popped back up into her and Wyatt's life.
 She's not entirely confident that they're through with Sally.
 As they get to know each other, Flo begins to vibe with her guest, and she feels a duty to let the other woman know the type of person she's dealing with when it comes to the former clothing designer.